rahiii/video-sonification/README.md

-# README — Video Motion Sonification Prototype
+# Video Motion Sonification Prototype

 This project records a short video from the webcam, extracts motion between frames, and turns that movement into sound.
 It outputs a WAV audio file and a motion plot.